 I figured they were right, so I returned to my office and watched him pray outside of my clinic.
 When he left, I felt as though I had missed an opportunity that I would always regret.

-Even though I didn’t get to meet him that day, our meeting came later…after I had resigned from Planned Parenthood.
+Even though I didn’t get to meet him that day, we would later meet one another, which happened after I resigned from Planned Parenthood.
 I remember meeting him for the first time and immediately feeling a sense of peace.
 He was not a rock star, he was a healer.
 He was not a celebrity, he was a servant.
-He wanted to help me heal…I needed it.
+He wanted to help me heal and I needed it.